rreusser/regl-gpu-lines/API.md

 - `vert` (string): vertex shader, using pragma specification defined below
 - `frag` (string): fragment shader
 - `debug`: Debug mode, which exposes additional properties for viewing triangle mesh
+- `insertCaps` (boolean, default: `false`) (*experimental*): Automatically insert a cap wherever a break is encountered, signaled by a position with `w = 0`.
+Only implemented for round joins.
+Allows drawing lines and caps with a single draw call, although caps may be lower resolution since they are constructed from the potentially-lower number of join vertices.

 Additional configuration parameters are forwarded to a `regl` command which wraps drawing.